PlayDough1992/AssaultCube-Mod-Manager/README.md

 - All mods must use these natives exclusively
 - Direct memory manipulation outside these natives is not supported
 - Mods attempting to bypass these restrictions may be blocked

-## Support
-For questions, issues, or to share your mods, visit:
-- GitHub Repository: [Link to repo]
-- Discord Community: [Link to Discord]